vmindru/xmkgif/README.md

 ```
 ./xmkgif - wrapper for byzanz

         xmkgif with no parameters will check for $DISPLAY var if available and set
         it will attempt to interact with users other GUI to capture main information.
         Using zenity.
-If $DISPALY is not set it will simply pritn this help message.
+If $DISPALY is not set it will simply pritn this help message.\n
+        To interupt recording before end of timer simply run xmkgif-stop.

-        -d  duration in seconds ( default 10s )
+    -d  dration in seconds ( default 10s )
     -D  Delay in seconds ( default 0s )
     -f  Path to the file to store ( default /tmp/gif.gif )
     -c  If mentioned it will record cursor ( default false )
     -F  record in full screen mode ( default False )
             if not specified draw a rectacnlge area you want to capture

         e.g.:   ./xmkgif  -d 3 /tmp/file.gif - will wait for you to draw